 ^{38 (}Emphasis added).
 See also Argentina-Mexico BIT (1996); Germany-Sri Lanka BIT (2000); Australia-Uruguay BIT (2019); Inmaris Perestroika v.
-Ukraine, ICSID, Decision on Jurisdiction, 8 March 2010, Paragraphs 114-116.
+Ukraine, ICSID, Decision on Jurisdiction, 8 March 2010, paragraphs 114-16.

 39 See, for example, investment disputes that arose out of the Russia-Ukraine BIT (1998), which are also relevant to the Russia-Ukraine territorial dispute in relation to the Crimea peninsula.
 Some of the cases include: (1) Aeroport Belbek LLC and Mr. Igor Valerievich Kolomoisky v.
 The Russian Federation, PCA Case No. 2015-07; (2) PJSC CB PrivatBank and Finance Company Finilon LLC v.
-The Russian Federation, PCA Case No. 2015-21; (3) Limited
+The Russian Federation, PCA Case No. 2015-21;

-For example, a tribunal may take the view that no territorial dispute arises in the circumstances and proceed on that basis, or that 'territory' should be interpreted by reference to the time when the applicable investment treaty was signed or came into force, or interpret 'territory' as the jurisdiction where the host state has control over, in line with the object and purpose of the relevant investment treaty, among others.
-40 In any event, it is important for a tribunal to approach these issues with care, given that delving into a territorial dispute between state parties, in whole or in part, instead of an investment dispute between a covered investor and the relevant host state, will amount to a tribunal acting outside its subjectmatter and personal jurisdiction.
+For example, a tribunal may take the view that no territorial dispute arises in the circumstances and proceed on that basis, or that 'territory' should be interpreted by reference to the time when the applicable investment treaty was signed or came into force, or interpret 'territory' as the jurisdiction where the host state has control over, in line with the object and purpose of the relevant investment treaty, among others.40 In any event, it is important for a tribunal to approach these issues with care, given that delving into a territorial dispute between state parties, in whole or in part, instead of an investment dispute between a covered investor and the relevant host state, will amount to a tribunal acting outside its subject-matter and personal jurisdiction.

-It is easier to determine the 'territory' in which a tangible investment (for example, factories and oil fields) is made than it is to determine the territory for intangible assets.41 In identifying the territorial requirement in relation to monetary investments, for instance, the tribunal in Abaclat v.
+It is easier to determine the 'territory' in which a tangible investment (for example, factories and oil fields) is made than it is to determine the territory for intangible assets.41 In identifying the territorial requirement in relation to mone-tary investments, for instance, the tribunal in Abaclat v.
 Argentina observed that:

 With regard to an investment of a purely financial nature, the relevant criteria cannot be the same as those applying to an investment consisting of business operations and/or involving manpower and property.
-With regard to investments of a purely financial
+With regard to investments of a purely financial nature, the relevant criteria should be where and/or for the benefit of whom the funds

-Liability Company Lugzor, Limited Liability Company Libset, Limited Liability Company Ukrinterinvest, Public Joint Stock Company DniproAzot, Limited Liability Company Aberon Ltd v.
+(3) Limited Liability Company Lugzor, Limited Liability Company Libset, Limited Liability Company Ukrinterinvest, Public Joint Stock Company DniproAzot, Limited Liability Company Aberon Ltd v.
 The Russian Federation, PCA Case No. 2015-29; (4) Stabil LLC, Rubenor LLC, Rustel LLC, Novel-Estate LLC, PII Kirovograd-Nafta LLC, Crimea-Petrol LLC, Pirsan LLC, Trade-Trust LLC, Elefteria LLC, VKF Satek LLC, Stemv Group LLC v.
 The Russian Federation, PCA Case No. 2015-35; (5) PJSC Ukrnafta v.
+The Russian Federation, PCA Case No. 2015-34; (6) Everest Estate LLC et al v.
 The Russian Federation, PCA Case No. 2015-36; (7) NJSC Naftogaz of Ukraine (Ukraine) et al v.
 The Russian Federation, PCA Case No. 2017-16; and (8) Oschadbank v.
 The Russian Federation, PCA Case No. 2016-14.